Hudson Lowe: Napoleonic Wars

 After the peace of Amiens, Lowe, now a Major, became assistant quartermaster-general.
 On the renewal of war with France in 1803, he was charged, as a lieutenant-colonel, to raise the Corsican battalion again and with it assisted in the defense of Sicily.
 On the capture of Capri, he proceeded there with his battalion and a Maltese regiment; but in October 1808, Joachim Murat ordered an attack upon the island, which was organized by General Lamarque.
 Lowe, owing to the unreliability of the Maltese troops and no hope of help by sea, had to agree to evacuate the island.
-Sir William Napier criticized him, but his garrison consisted of only 1362 men, while the assailants numbered between 3000 and 4000.
+Sir William Napier criticized him, but his garrison consisted of only 1,362 men, while the assailants numbered between 3,000 and 4,000.

 In the course of 1809, Lowe and his Corsicans helped in the capture of Ischia and Procida, as well as of Zante, Cephalonia and Cerigo.
 For some months, he acted as governor of Cephalonia and Ithaca, and later of Santa Maura.
 He returned to Britain in 1812, and in January 1813, was sent to inspect a Russo-German legion then being formed.
 He accompanied the armies of the allies through the campaigns of 1813 and 1814, being present at thirteen important battles.
-He won praise from Blücher and Gneisenau for his gallantry and judgment.
-He was chosen to bear to London the news of the first abdication of Napoleon in April 1814.
+He won praise from Blücher and Gneisenau for his gallantry and judgment, and was chosen to bear to London the news of the first abdication of Napoleon in April 1814.

-He was knighted and promoted to major-general; he also received decorations from the Russian and Prussian courts.
-Charged with the duties of quartermaster-general of the army in the Netherlands in 1814–1815, he was about to take part in the Belgian campaign when he was offered the command of the British troops at Genoa; but while still in the south of France he received (on 1 August 1815) news of his appointment to the position of custodian of Napoleon, Emperor of the French, who had surrendered to HMS Bellerophon off Rochefort.
+Lowe was knighted and promoted to major-general; he also received decorations from the Russian and Prussian courts.
+Charged with the duties of quartermaster-general of the army in the Netherlands in 1814–1815, he was about to take part in the Belgian campaign when he was offered the command of the British troops at Genoa; but while still in the south of France, on 1 August 1815 he received news of his appointment to the position of custodian of Napoleon, Emperor of the French, who had surrendered to Captain Frederick Lewis Maitland on board HMS Bellerophon off Rochefort.
 Lowe was to be Governor of Saint Helena, the place of the former Emperor's exile.

-At the time of Lowe's appointment, Secretary of State for War and the Colonies, Lord Bathurst, wrote to Wellington:"I do not believe we could have found a fitter person of his rank in the army willing to accept a situation of so much confinement, responsibility and exclusion from society."
+At the time of Lowe's appointment, Secretary of State for War and the Colonies, Lord Bathurst, wrote to Wellington:I do not believe we could have found a fitter person of his rank in the army willing to accept a situation of so much confinement, responsibility and exclusion from society.